To provide knowledge on the theoretical content and practical assessment of cervical cytology screening.

 - The interpretation of specimen results including sexually transmitted infections and colposcopy.

-> Currently employed within secondary care in a colposcopy or CASH clinic.
+- Either currently employed in general practice as a registered adult nurse or are currently employed within secondary care in a colposcopy or CASH clinic.

-Supported by employer and have access to completing 20 cervical samples.
+- And be supported by employer and have access to completing 20 cervical samples.

 At the end of the course applicants will be required to undergo a formal clinical assessment in their workplace to assess their level of competence in cervical screening practice.